willll/willll.github.io/ssmodem.md

 ![Trace to Cut](./assets/img/ssmodem/PXL_20240119_131417114.MP.png)
 <p style="text-align:center"><i>Trace to Cut</i></p>

-Use a knive to cut the trace, it should look like this once cut:
+Use a knife to carefully cut the trace.
+It should look like this once cut:

 ![Trace Cut](./assets/img/ssmodem/2020_0101_010321_005.jpg)
 <p style="text-align:center"><i>Trace Cut</i></p>

-Use a multimeter to verify that there is no continuity across the cut trace.
+**⚠️ IMPORTANT**: Use a multimeter to verify that there is **no continuity** across the cut trace before continuing.

 **Reference**: [GeeksforGeeks – RJ11 Color Code](https://www.geeksforgeeks.org/rj11-color-code/)